 By building a bridge between these two departments, your organization can create a strategic plan to align internal KPIs, increase collaboration and introduce new tools that allow for information sharing across departments.
 Below are Koch Comm’s four tips for creating a healthy relationship between your sales and marketing departments.

 Create One Goal For Both Teams

 Your sales and marketing goals should be one in the same.
 To align these, start with your revenue goals and decide how much growth you are looking for as a company.
-Next move onto your sales team’s goals.
-Some questions to ask as your build these sales goals:
+Next, move on to your sales team’s goals.
+Some questions to ask as you build these sales goals:

 - What is your average deal size?

 - How many deals will it take to hit your company’s revenue goal?

 - What is your sales team’s close rate?

 - Based on that close rate, how many opportunities need to be added to your pipeline to close that many deals?

 After these questions are answered, share that information with your marketing team, especially the number of opportunities needed.
 From there, your marketing team can take these goals and turn them into a marketing strategy and include tactics to reach and guide your audience through the funnel.

 Most organizations keep their most candid meetings within their own department.
 This siloed approach not only depletes culture but also prevents cross-department problem-solving.
 By allowing space for your sales and marketing teams to openly discuss pain points, you are allowing space for great innovation.